github/developer.github.com/content/changes/2014-09-15-finalizing-the-organization-and-team-membership-apis.md

 For the past few weeks, the new [Organization Membership][org-membership-api] and [Team Membership][team-membership-api] APIs have been available for early access via a preview media type.
 As of today, these APIs are stable and suitable for production use.

-### When will these APIs become official?

 On **September 22nd, 2014**, these APIs will become official parts of the GitHub API v3.
-The special preview media type header will no longer be required to access them, and the [breaking changes to the "Add team member" endpoint][add-team-member] will go into effect for all requests.
+At that time, the preview media type will no longer be required to access these APIs, and the [breaking changes to the "Add team member" endpoint][add-team-member] will go into effect for all requests.

 If you have any questions or feedback, please [get in touch with us][contact]!